Maricopa, Arizona

 Maricopa is a city in the Gila River Valley in Pinal County, Arizona, United States.
-With 76,654 residents as of 2024, Maricopa is the largest incorporated municipality in Pinal County.
+With 76,654 residents as of 2024, Maricopa is the second largest incorporated municipality in Pinal County.

 History

-Maricopa has had three locations over the years: Maricopa Wells, Maricopaville and Maricopa Junction; the latter gradually became known as Maricopa.
-It started as an oasis around a series of watering holes eight miles north of present-day Maricopa, and about a mile west of Pima Butte.
+The settlement currently known as Maricopa has been located in three different places with three previous names: Maricopa Wells, Maricopaville and Maricopa Junction; the latter gradually became known as Maricopa.
+It began as an oasis around a series of watering holes eight miles north of present-day Maricopa, and about a mile west of Pima Butte.
 European-American traders and travelers called it Maricopa Wells.
-Several of Arizona's rivers, the Gila, Santa Cruz, Vekol and Santa Rosa provided this oasis in the desert with an ample supply of water during this period of time.
+Several of Arizona's rivers, the Gila, Santa Cruz, Vekol and Santa Rosa, provided this oasis in the desert with an ample supply of water during this time.

 During the late 1800s, Maricopa Wells was one of the most important relay stations along the San Antonio-San Diego Mail Line and the later more famous Butterfield Overland Mail Route.
 Today, very little remains of this once bustling community, but it played an important part in the progress and development of the Southwest.
 It was one of the best-known spots in Arizona during this period of time because it had a reliable source of water, and offered an abundant supply of food.
 The peaceful Pima and Maricopa farmers who lived and farmed nearby sold supplies to travelers and migrants.

 The most prosperous period of time for Maricopa Wells was in the 1870s.
 During this time the trading center at the Wells provided water and food for not only the east–west travelers, but those who traveled to the north to Phoenix.
-Fairly good roads had been built by James A. Moore, the proprietor at Maricopa Wells, to all points north, and the Wells was a constant hubbub of activity.
+Fairly good roads had been built by James A. Moore, the proprietor at Maricopa Wells, to all points north.